Joseph Paxton: Crystal Palace

+Public park design

+Paxton played a pioneering role in the development of public parks in the United Kingdom, helping to shape the early phases of the public parks movement.
+While continuing his duties at Chatsworth, he accepted commissions for urban park design that would have a lasting influence on landscape architecture.
+His first such project was in 1842, when he designed Prince's Park in Liverpool, a semi-private development commissioned by Richard Vaughan Yates.

+However, it was with his layout for Birkenhead Park in 1843 that Paxton made his most significant contribution to public green space.
+Birkenhead Park is widely acknowledged as one of the earliest publicly funded civic parks in Britain, and its design strongly influenced the American landscape architect Frederick Law Olmsted, who visited the site in 1850 and later incorporated many of its principles into Central Park in New York City.

+In addition to Birkenhead, Paxton designed several other urban parks that reflected his approach to accessible green space, including the People's Park in Halifax, parkland in Glasgow, and the landscaped grounds of The Spa, Scarborough.
+His contribution to civic space also extended to burial grounds: in October 1845, he was invited to lay out one of the country's first municipal cemeteries in Coventry.
+This became the London Road Cemetery, a site that included ornamental landscaping and a chapelry, and where a memorial to Paxton by sculptor Joseph Goddard was later erected in 1868.

 Publishing

 In 1831, Paxton published a monthly magazine, The Horticultural Register.
 This was followed by the Magazine of Botany in 1834, the Pocket Botanical Dictionary in 1840, Paxton's Flower Garden (vols.
 I & II) in 1850 and the Calendar of Gardening Operations.
-In addition to these titles he also, in 1841, co-founded perhaps the most famous horticultural periodical, The Gardeners' Chronicle along with John Lindley, Charles Wentworth Dilke and William Bradbury and later became its editor.
+In addition to these titles he also, in 1841, co-founded perhaps the most famous horticultural periodical, The Gardeners' Chronicle along with John Lindley, Charles Wentworth Dilke and William Bradbury, and later became its editor.

 List of selected publications

 Political career

 Paxton was a Liberal Member of Parliament for Coventry from 1854 until his death in 1865.

 In June 1855 he presented a scheme he called the Great Victorian Way to the Parliamentary Select Committee on Metropolitan Communications in which he envisaged the construction of an arcade, based on the structure of the Crystal Palace, in a ten-mile loop around the centre of London.
 It would have incorporated a roadway, an atmospheric railway, housing and shops.